Portugal is pure enchantment and music to my soul

 Perhaps that concern for the animal echoes their concern for humanity.
 Portugal abolished slavery all the way back in 1761.
 That’s well before Britain, France, Spain or the United States.

 If you plan to travel to Portugal, consider off-season visiting like the spring or fall.
 The summer months are more crowded.
 Climate is good most of the year.
 Portugal’s weather is not unlike what you will find in other Mediterranean countries.
 Temperate and without extremes.
 Granted it’s one of the warmest European countries, but count on those cooler waters of the Atlantic to keep down the heat.
+You could also try some water sports there.
+There are so many options like kitesurfing, wakeboarding, windsurfing, to choose from.
+You might consider taking a few surfing or kitesurfing lessons in Porto before heading for the adventure.

 I found Portugal a peaceful place often taking refuge in out of the way backstreets which always afforded a place for good food and exchanges with the people who are welcoming and gracious.
 Certainly, if you go take in several towns.
 Like the country itself, each has its own character and flavor.